Skip to main content

 This content is for educational purposes only and does not constitute financial advice.
 Consult a qualified financial advisor before making financial decisions.

+If you are thinking about selling your annuity payments and wondering what affects the offer you receive, the timing of your payments is one factor that matters.
 An annuity due pays at the beginning of each period.
 An ordinary annuity pays at the end.
 This single timing difference makes an annuity due worth more in present value terms, typically 5% to 8% more at standard discount rates, because each payment arrives one period earlier.

 Have an annuity you're considering selling?
 Call CSF at (800) 317-3769 or request a free quote online, no obligation.